 An electric field is enhanced near projections such as the upper part of the human or animal body.
-For example a person standing in a uniform unperturbed electric field of 10 kV/meter (10,000 mG) can have an actual field strength at the top surface of a human head of 180 kV/meter.
+For example a person standing in a uniform unperturbed electric field of 10 kV/meter (10,000 V/m) can have an actual field strength at the top surface of a human head of 180 kV/meter.
 Current densities are in the range of less than a micro-ampere per square centimeter when humans are exposed to strong electric fields that may be found in the environment.
 Thus far studies have not shown a link between exposure to electric fields and health problems with animals and humans.

 Conclusion: Power lines, building wiring, home appliances, office equipment, electric power tools and electrical equipment all produce magnetic fields when current flows and an electric field when a voltage is present.
 These magnetic and electric fields are different than most natural magnetic and electric fields in that they are in constant motion while most natural fields are either static or only in motion for a short time.
-Research has not found a direct link between exposure to power line and wiring produced magnetic fields cannot be discounted.
+Research has not found a direct link between exposure to power line and wiring produced magnetic and electric fields, however, some epidemiological studies do indicate a link to magnetic fields cannot be discounted.
 Air is a poor conductor for magnetic fields and field strength decreases rapidly as the distance from a source increases.
 It is the current flow through a conductor that produces a magnetic field not the voltage.
 Current flow near home appliances, power tools, and office equipment generally produce the greatest human exposure to magnetic fields.
 Generally a few inches away from these sources the magnetic field strength is very small.